KxSystems/docs/docs/kb/file-compression.md

     We recommend using the latest `lz4` [release](https://github.com/lz4/lz4/releases) available.

-## Running kdb+ under gdb
+## Running kdb+ under Gdb

-You should only ever need to run gdb (the GNU debugger) if you are debugging your own custom shared libs loaded into kdb+.
+You should only ever need to run Gdb (the GNU debugger) if you are debugging your own custom shared libs loaded into kdb+.

 Gdb will intercept SIGSEGV which should be passed to q.
-To tell it to do so, issue the following command at the gdb prompt
+To tell it to do so, issue the following command at the Gdb prompt

 ```txt
 (gdb) handle SIGSEGV nostop noprint